tdixon97/legend-pygeom-l200/docs/source/index.md

 now, you can find usage docs by running `legend-pygeom-l200 -h`.

 Some geometry options can both be set on the CLI utility and on the config file.
-Those are described in [the docs on runtime configuration](runtime-cfg), but the descriptions similarly apply to the CLI options.
+Those are described in [the docs on geometry configuration](cfg-geometry), but the descriptions similarly apply to the CLI options.

 ```{toctree}
 :maxdepth: 2